CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 Having the ML model, trainer console app and final app/service to deploy the model to, let's now drill down on the different CI/CD pipelines in Azure DevOps and learn multiple approaches you can implement.

-# The CI pipeline in Azure DevOps including the ML.NET Model lifecycle
+# Build pipeline in Azure DevOps including the ML.NET Model lifecycle

-The CI (Continuous Integration) pipeline is pretty similar to regular application CI pipelines, but you need to add the following steps:
+The Build pipeline for machine Learning is pretty similar to regular application Build pipelines, but you need to add the following steps:

 - Build/compile the ML model trainer app (Usually a console app)
 - Run the process (console app) to train the ML.NET model and generate the serialized model (.zip file).